Tomas-Kaiser/docker_tutorial/README.md

 `docker stop $CONTAINER_ID` we can stop running container `docker start $CONTAINER_ID` we can start stopped container docker run is to create and start a new container.

+### Removing Containers

+We have to options:

+`docker container rm $NAME` or container id
+`docker rm $NAME` shorter version
+`dokcer rm -f $NAME` in case the container is running we can force to remove it with -f.

+`docker ps -a | grep $name` to search in all containers a specific name of the container.
+It works just for linux.